FREQUENTLY ASKED QUESTIONS (FAQ)

 these individuals may select applicants that reflect the values of the individual honored.
 With the

-endowment category, each judge is given all the essays and asked to rank according to how well the
+endowment category, each judge is given all the responses and asked to rank according to how well the

-applicants responded to the essay topic.
+applicants responded to the topic.
 All applicants are given a total number and subsequently ranked

 WHY DIDN’T I GET A SCHOLARSHIP?